20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

-Sometimes, teens just need to recharge—it’s not laziness; it’s life.
-Encourage them to strike a balance between work and downtime.
+Sometimes, a teen simply needs to recharge; it’s not a sign of laziness but of being human.
+Encourage them to find balance between work and relaxation.
 After all, even superheroes need a break.

 “You’ll never make it if you don’t change.”